NoorahSmith/ViewCounter-d/README.md

 ### Video Interaction Pattern

-The bot simulates realistic viewing:
+The Tester simulates realistic viewing:

 1. **Start**: Video begins playing from the beginning
 2. **Seek 1**: Jumps to random position (10-40% of video)